mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

    +  Relevant Theano snippet on how to [update a subset of weights](http://deeplearning.net/software/theano/tutorial/faq_tutorial.html)

    +  Pouring some cold water on [newer embedding techniques](https://levyomer.wordpress.com/2015/03/30/improving-distributional-similarity-with-lessons-learned-from-word-embeddings/)

+Minor note:

+Building Google's 1-billion-word language modelling benchmark is much more involved than expected, and also contains a large number of duplicate sentences (which, when removed, reduce the number of words in the corpus from 2.9Gb to 0.8Gb).

 NB :
 =========